dmarks000/py_scikit_rfc_gaia_simbad_data/README.md

 n_generic_manual.py:

 This is the script that holds the actual RF method+analysis.
 A template is provided at the beginning of the script you must modify to suit your cluster.
-After that, provide a training probability csv, and the script will call Gaia_Data_Collect.py if you don't have a formatted data file for it to read.
+After that, provide a training probability csv (formatted as GAIA ID - probability from 0 to 1) and the script will call Gaia_Data_Collect.py if you don't have a formatted data file for it to read.